tolemac/Ng2Emulation/README.md

 This way you can minimize the migration time from Angular 1.x to Angular 2.0

-I recommend to follow the multiples "Angular 2 Preparation" guides on www, asuming to use `controllerAs`, `bindToController`, isolated scopes, ...
+I recommend to follow the multiple "Angular 2 Preparation" guides on the web, using `controllerAs`, `bindToController`, isolated scopes, etc.

 ## How it works?

-The initial versión have been written in two days, 8 hours +-, no large code.
+The initial version has been written in two days, around 8 hours, so no large codebase.
-Ng2Emulation register ng2 components as directives and injectable clases as services, no providers, no controllers, no factories, ...
+Ng2Emulation registers ng2 components as directives and injectable clases as services, no providers, no controllers, no factories, etc.

-`bootstrap` method register the main component as a directive, use the decorator values to build de DDO and component as controller of this directive.
-If component has dependencies, in `components` attribute of his `@Component` decorator, bootstrap register each dependent component recursively.
+`bootstrap` method registers the main component as a directive.
+Use the decorator values to build the DDO and component as a controller of this directive.
+If the component has dependencies, in the `components` attribute of its `@Component` decorator, bootstrap register each dependent component recursively.

-All kinds of issues are welcome ;)
+All kind of issues are welcome ;)